Curveball: History

 Candy Cummings, a star pitcher in the 1860s and 1870s, is widely credited with inventing the curveball.
 In his biography of Cummings, Stephen Katz provides proof.
-Several other pitchers of Cummings' era claimed to have invented the curveball.
+Several other pitchers of Cummings's era claimed to have invented the curveball.
 One was Fred Goldsmith.
 Goldsmith maintained that he gave a demonstration of the pitch on August 16, 1870, at the Capitoline Grounds in Brooklyn, New York, and that renowned sportswriter Henry Chadwick had covered it in the Brooklyn Eagle on August 17, 1870.
 However, Stephen Katz, in his biography of Cummings, shows that Goldsmith's claim was not credible, and that Goldsmith's reference to an article by Chadwick in the Brooklyn Eagle was likely fabricated.
 Other claimants to invention of the curveball are shown by Katz to have gotten the curveball only after Cummings, or not to have been pitching curveballs.

 John Thorn, the Official Baseball Historian of Major League Baseball, credits Joseph McElroy Mann of Princeton University as the first known college baseball player to master the curveball.
 About 1872, another Princeton man, James Winthrop Hageman, of the class of 1872, was reputed to be a curve ball pitcher, but it was his change of pace that fooled the batsmen.
 It was not until "Mac" Mann made a scientific study of the art that players began to realize its full value.
 "The fact that so many professionals seemed ignorant of curve pitching and hurried to see Mann proves conclusively that the Princetonian was the first to use the curve with any judgment and control over the ball".
 Mann is also credited with pitching the first no-run, no-hit game in the annals of baseball.